kritipandeyweb/DiceGame/README.md

 ## Usage

 Open this application in your browser from the link below.
-Then each time the page is refreshed it generates random faces on each of the two dice and automatically compares them and declares the winner
+Then each time the page is refreshed it generates random faces on each of the two dice and automatically compares them and declares the winner.